-

 Is the burden on the taxpayer to disprove the assessment the subject of the appeal?

-When a taxpayer disputes a tax assessment issued by the tax authorities, the burden of proof generally falls on the taxpayer to demonstrate that the assessment is incorrect.
-The taxpayer must provide sufficient documentation, evidence, and arguments to convince the tax court that the assessment is unfounded or excessive.
-This includes presenting financial records, contracts, receipts, and other relevant evidence.
+In Turkish tax litigation, the burden of proof generally lies with the taxpayer to demonstrate that a tax assessment is incorrect.
+The taxpayer must present sufficient evidence—such as financial records, contracts, receipts, and accounting documents—to convince the court that the assessment is unfounded or excessive.

 -